9 Best Payroll Services for Small Businesses in 2023

 QuickBooks Payroll provides same-day direct deposits—a feature that none of the other providers in this list offer, except for Square Payroll.
 In addition to three full-service payroll plans that help users manage their payroll entirely online, it has payroll products for specific niches like accounting firms.
 It’s also reasonably priced and has a free trial.

-It ranks well in our payroll buyer’s guides—currently holding the No. 1 spot in our Best Payroll Software for Accountants roundup.
+It ranks well in our payroll buyer’s guides—currently holding the No. 1 spot in our best Payroll for accountants and best payroll for paying contractors guides.
 What we and many users like about the platform is the variety of products it offers.
 Its online payroll solutions are part of a larger set of Intuit products that integrate seamlessly.
 Since many small businesses start out using QuickBooks for accounting, adding payroll is usually the logical next step.

 One of the things that makes QuickBooks Payroll a great payroll service for small businesses is its mobile responsive platform, allowing you to access its system via mobile web browsers.
 Apart from letting you process payroll on tablets and smartphones, you can pay and file payroll taxes electronically while on the go.